Murkguy/TheMurk/Character Creation.md

 If you want to include a background narrative, then do this now.

 Finally, if you haven’t done so already, write the character’s name on the character sheet.

-Non-human adventurers (Optional)

-With the Referee’s permission, your character may be one of the creatures found in the Creatures chapter.

-Use the random method to determine characteristics and roll the dice.

-or

-Take the value in brackets as the starting point and add ten points amongst them.
-Characteristics cannot be increased above the maximum value permitted by the random method (i.e. the maximum rollable plus three).

-Make a note of the special abilities, traits, movement rates, natural armour and the natural weapons of the creature; damage base is as given, and skills start at Base Value.

-Then determine skills and magic as normal, perhaps using the weapons and skills on the creature description which depict an average member of the species as a guide.

-Ready-Made Concepts

-Ready-made concepts give quick ideas for players who are struggling to decide which skills and magic to choose.

-Follow the character generation process up to the section on spending points on skills and choosing magic (steps 4 & 5).
-Instead of step 4 and 5, use the skill points and magic spells allocation as listed for the concept.
-Roll for money as normal but write down all the suggested equipment on the character sheet instead of the normal default adventuring starting equipment.

-Each concept has the following components:

-A name.
-A one-sentence summary of the concept.

-• Skills.
-A ready-made points allocation for each of the skills groups.

-• Personal Magic.
-Non-variable spells have the magic point cost in square brackets.

-• Equipment.

-So here we go here’s an example of a ready-made concept for players who are stuck for ideas.

-Adventurous and Knowledge-Hungry Scholar

-Skills:

-Resistances: Dodge +30, Persistence +10, Resilience +10.

-Combat: Close Combat+20, Ranged Combat+10, Unarmed Combat +20.

-Knowledge: Language (Other) +20, Lore (Ancient Dead Civilisations) +30.

-Practical: Athletics + 25, Influence +20, Perception +30.

-Personal Magic: Coordination 2, Protection 2, Second Sight [2].

-Equipment: Scholar’s robes over leather armour, staff or dagger, and sling & stones.

 Character Growth